jrhicks/Talk-Camunda-BPM/Readme.md

 This lab requires [docker engine installation](https://docs.docker.com/engine/installation/).

-## Run Tomcat Server
+## Run a Tomcat Server setup with Camunda shared-engine architecture

-Docker is used to build a Tomcat server with system dependencies, general camunda web applications, and configurations useful for this lab.
+Docker is used to build a Tomcat server with system dependencies, some general camunda web applications, and configurations useful for this lab.

 ```
 cd tomcat-server